 Professional sports, especially full body contact disciplines or somewhat dangerous activities, generate injuries.
 If it is by clashing with an actual opponent, as a result of random events, coming out of fatigue or improper conduct, those things will always happen.
 But limiting the risk of such occurrences should be the way to go for everyone.
 While you cannot really protect yourself from the unexpected, the most commonly made mistakes have to be taken out of the equation.
 Incorrect posture and unnatural body positions are the sources of many issues, as they tighten or stretch muscles, leaving them prone to contusion.
 Yoga can be really effective in strengthening the vulnerable parts and adjusting them to more neutral positions.
 In the longer run, special exercising schemes can be drawn up to make muscles work more efficiently and comfortably through a wider range of motions.

 It’s true that Yoga will help athletes with their workout and keep their muscles ready to take some pain.
 It is also good for sore muscles, inactive for a while or kept in an uncomfortable position for a longer time.
 In the world when we can do almost anything from behind the computer screen, this could be a real issue.
 In modern, fast-growing sports disciplines as well.
-If it’s hours spent at the poker tables or long e-sports training sessions – people need psychical activity.
+If it’s hours spent at the poker tables, sitting on NZ online pokies sites or long e-sports training sessions – people need psychical activity.
 Yoga can be an answer, at least to some of the problems.
 When your muscles adjust to the exercising routine, and above all when they ‘know’ their proper place, the soreness will ease.